 - Feedback can be written or talked through with your students.

 - Always expect excellence in effort.
-Praise this effort and not attainment.
+Praise this effort and not only attainment.

 - Check your students can read your writing.

-- Use your student’s name in the feedback.
+- Use your student’s name in their feedback.

 Make your feedback…

 Make feedback about how to move the students learning forward.

 Do not focus on mistakes as much as what the student needs to do to achieve higher.
 Acting upon the feedback with DIRT time is also really useful.

 Being specific is about using praise and highlighting where/what warranted the praise.
 It is better to mark one or two pieces of relevant work in detailed than all class work completed.